Static load balancing

 The conversation would maintain its group assignment.

-What happens if a conversation is transferred to a skill after the load balancing already took place?
+What happens if a conversation is transferred to a skill after the load balancing has already taken place?

 After a group assignment takes place, transfers maintain the group assignment when transferred to skills that didn’t receive any specific load balancing configuration.
 If the conversation is transferred to a skill that has a load balancing configuration in which the existing allocated group is not present, a new load balancing process will assign it with a new group allocation.